Cart 0

 The Subtext

-Those people are evil and they're going to ruin our country if we let them.
+Those people are evil and they're going to ruin everything if we let them.
 It's us or them.

 Level three attacks the other side’s moral character, not just their capabilities or competence.